 JR: What are you working on next?

-JR: Sigh . . . okay.
-Anyway, thanks again for joining us, and the best of luck with One Shadow on the Wall!
+JR: Sigh . . . well, I guess some things just don’t seem to matter to people.
+Anyway, thanks again to Hillary Homzie for joining us, and the best of luck on Pumpkin Spice Secrets!